Joseph Lies: Work

 Lies kept a record of all the paintings that he sold.
 It shows that he sold 120 paintings, although his actual production was likely higher.

 The initial work of Lies was influenced by the Romantic movement as represented by Nicaise de Keyser.
 He later came under the influence of his friend Henri Leys, a leading representative of the historical or Romantic school and a pioneer of the Realist movement in Belgium.
 Leys had distanced himself from the pathos and historical anecdotes of the Romantic school and the Rubens' influenced style of de Keyser.
 Instead, Leys had begun painting scenes set in 16th-century Antwerp, combining details studied from life with a deliberately archaising style reminiscent of 15th and 16th-century Flemish and German painting.
 These innovations by Leys in style and subject matter left a deep mark on Lies' work.

-In the mid 1840s Lies painted in the various genres and subjects then popular with the public: love scenes, scenes from the lives of famous painters, views of old abodes and rooms with collectors of antique objects.
-From 1848-1849 his works started to focus more on history subjects.
+In the mid-1840s Lies painted in the various genres and subjects then popular with the public: love scenes, scenes from the lives of famous painters, views of old abodes and rooms with collectors of antique objects.
+From 1848 to 1849 his works started to focus more on history subjects.
 His paintings carried titles such as Erasmus writing The Praise of Folly, Albrecht Dürer descends the Rhine, etc. This shift to more serious history subjects may have reflected the influence of Leys but could also have been a reaction to political developments in Belgium.
 As an atheist and critic of the Catholic Church, Lies was sympathetic to Albrecht Dürer who was a Lutheran and to Erasmus who was critical of the Catholic Church.

 Landscape became more important as the principal subject or background of his paintings and took gradually on a more realistic aspect.
 The landscapes in his compositions made after 1858 show in the distance villages, roads and fields, which bring to mind the later works of Leys.
 Lies included a view of an entire village in his The enemy approaches (1857, Royal Museum of Fine Arts Antwerp).
 He excelled in the rendering of the play of colour and light in his views of forests and fields.
 His landscapes had an influence on the work of Jean Pierre François Lamorinière who was seven years his junior.

 Lies was a gifted portrait painter as shown by his two portraits of the wife and daughter of his friend Leys.
 In particular the portrait of the young daughter of Leys stands out in its simplicity and brings to mind the children's portraits of the 17th-century Flemish artists Cornelis de Vos and Pieter van Lint.